Deci-AI/super-gradients/documentation/assets/Example_Training-an-external-model.md

-## 6. Results with the trained model
+## 6. Predictions with the trained model

 Now that we have a trained model we can use it to make predictions on the test set.
 First, let's instantiate a test
 dataset: